coala/coala/docs/Developers/Newcomers_Guide.rst

 - your ``Pull Request`` gets accepted, and your commits will get merged into the master branch
-- your ``Pull Request`` doesn't get accepted, and therefore you will need to to modify it as per the review comments
+- your ``Pull Request`` doesn't get accepted, and therefore you will need to modify it as per the review comments

 .. note::